It's Wednesday 3:32 PMWe're open!

 The Great Lakes Museum derives its strength from its many volunteers.
 In fact, our museum was founded over 45-years ago by a group of dedicated divers concerned with the preservation of maritime cultural heritage!
 We would not be what we are today without them.

 Our volunteers work closely with museum staff to support projects, activities and administration.
 They are an invaluable part of our team.
-Over the years volunteers have been involved with everything from gift shop management and Alexander Henry tours to administration and board committees.
-There is also a dedicated group who have worked on numerous boat restoration projects; restoring such treasures at the Mowat Boat and most recently a small fleet of Y-flyers.
+Over the years volunteers have been involved with everything from gift shop management and S.S Keewatin tours to administration and board committees.

-Whether you’re an experienced sailor with extensive nautical knowledge or a student looking for your forty hours of community service, the Great Lakes Museum offers a volunteer opportunity for everyone – scroll down for a list of volunteer opportunities!
+Whether you’re an experienced sailor with extensive nautical knowledge or just looking to get involved, the Great Lakes Museum offers a volunteer opportunity for everyone – scroll down for a list of volunteer opportunities!

 Opportunities: